February 4, 2025

 The best way to conserve energy on long voyages is to maintain form and create a steady rhythm.
 Consistent paddling preserves forward momentum and maintains the boat’s position in a straight line.

-Launching in Surf
+Launching in a Kayak in Surf

 To paddle like a pro when entering moderate (we don’t recommend heavy) surf, focus on technique and don’t be concerned about a spill.
 Always choose an area of the beach where there is as little slope as possible to minimize the surf’s height.

-Launch in surf by getting the boat into two to three feet of water so you begin from a float position.
+Launch in the surf by getting the boat into two to three feet of water so you begin from a float position.
 As you approach the incoming wave, paddle with force and purpose as quickly as possible while maintaining an upright posture and keeping your kayak perpendicular to the wave.

 Make sure you have one powerful downward/forward stroke as waves break over the kayak’s bow.
 This power stroke reinforces forward momentum, while the paddle-in-water position stabilizes you to minimize chances of tipping.